AR2202/2-photon/Documentation.md

 'subfoldername': name of the imaging subfolder (a subdirectory of 'foldername' or of each of its subdirectories), default: 'ROI'

 The script will output several .mat files containing the data per experiment type as well as .eps files.
 It will also create a plot of ∆F/F vs frequency.

+#### Analysing touch experiments

+1. Run the Fiji scripts for image stabilization, background subtraction and ROI selection (see above )
+2. Run the MATLAB script genitalia_touch.m in the touch folder

+Navigate to the folder that contains your imaging folder.
+The script expects the directory structure to adhere to the following rules:

+* an imaging folder containing a subdirectory named 'ROI' or 'ROIS' (if 'multiroi' is set to true)
+* a Results folder where the Results should be saved

+Run the following command from the MATLAB command window (or from a script):

+`genitalia_touch(foldername,varargin)`

+Required argument:

+foldername: the name of the imaging folder

+Optional key-value-pair arguments:

+'framerate': numeric (in Hz), default: 5.92

+'baseline_start': numeric (in frames), default: 2

+'baseline_end': numeric (in frames), default: 11

+'outputdir': directory where the .xlsx table and plot of results should be saved

+'multiroi': multiple ROIs per file, default false

+The script will output an .xlsx files containing the data per experiment type as well as .eps files.

+3. Make an .xlsx table containing times of the touches, either by watching the behavioural video and manually marking frames or by automated video analysis.
+Save a separate .xlsx table for each imaging experiment.
+The name of the .xlsx file should be 'touchtimes_[imaging_foldername]_[experiment_number]' where imaging_foldername == the name of the folder the respective experiment can be found in and experiment_number is the 3-digit number of the imaging experiment.

+The touchtimes can either be specified framewise, i.e. each frame of the video that contains a touch is specified separately, or only the start and the end of each touch are given.
+The latter is referred to as the 'reduced touchtimes format' in the following description.

+4. Plot each experiment with touches (optional)

+Run the following command from the MATLAB command window (or from a script):

+`plot_with_touches(varargin)`

+Required argument: None

+Optional key-value-pair arguments:

+'framerate': numeric (in Hz), default: 5.92

+'touchdir': path to the directory containing the .xlsx tables of touchtimes, default: 'touchtimes'

+'resultsdir': path to the directory containing the .xlsx tables of the imaging data created by 'genitala_touch', default: 'Results'

+'outputdirmean': directory where results should be saved

+'reduced': whether reduced touchtimes format was used, see above

+If reduced is set to true, the script assumes the touchtimes files are in 'reduced touchtimes format' (see above).
+If it is set to false, it assumes all touchtimes are given separately.
+If the 'reduced' parameter is not explicitly specified, the script assumes that the touchtimes files adhere to the following rule: if the name of the folder containing the files (the 'touchdir' parameter) contains the string 'reduced', 'reduced touchtimes format' was used.
+Otherwise, all touchtimes for all frames containing touches are given.

+Examples:

+`plot_with_touches('touchdir','touchtimes_reduced')`

+or

+`plot_with_touches('reduced',true)`

+or

+`plot_with_touches('touchdir','my_touchtimes','reduced',true)`

+will use the reduced touchtimes format, while

+`plot_with_touches('touchdir','touchtimes_reduced','reduced',false)`

+or

+`plot_with_touches('touchdir','my_touchtimes','reduced',false)`

+will not.

+5. Align imaging results to touches

+Run the following command from the MATLAB command window (or from a script):

+`align_touches(varargin)`

+Required argument: None

+Optional key-value-pair arguments:

+'framerate': numeric (in Hz), default: 5.92

+'numframes': number of imaging frames, default: 600

+'touchdir': path to the directory containing the .xlsx tables of touchtimes, default: 'touchtimes'

+'resultsdir': path to the directory containing the .xlsx tables of the imaging data created by 'genitala_touch', default: 'Results'

+'outputdirmean': directory where results should be saved

+'outputdir_singles': directory where results for single experiments should be saved (depricated)

+'basetime': length of baseline in s

+'eventtime': length of an event in s

+'intervaltime': min time between touches in s

+'excludedoubles: whether touches on both sides in a short timeperiod should be excluded.
+Default: false

+'filterstring' : a string by which exps should be filtered; this can be a specific part of the neuron imaged from or a treatment type

+'reduced': whether reduced touchtimes format was used, see above